Let me explain quickly that a Bitcoin Node is a piece of software (Bitcoin Core) that has some important jobs…

-When you wallet tells you your balance, it asks a RANDOM public Bitcoin Node what balance each of your addresses contains, and gives you the results, and you see your total bitcoin in that wallet.
+When your wallet tells you your balance, it asks a RANDOM public Bitcoin Node what balance each of your addresses contains, and gives you the results, and you see your total bitcoin in that wallet.
 Even empty addresses you haven’t used get queried.
 Surveillance companies run some of these nodes.
 “What the Hell?” — Yes, it’s true.

 You are telling a random entity, possibly a surveillance company, your IP address (which can be used to identify you), and that have Bitcoin Wallet, and ALL your current and future addresses, and all the balances of all those addresses, now and later.
 Providing this information to surveillance companies is dangerous for many reasons.

 When you sell something, the buyer (a technically sophisticated one) can potentially manipulate which node your wallet connects to.
 They can send you counterfeit bitcoin, and your wallet will think it’s received real bitcoin because the malicious node lied to your wallet.
-Granted, this is very unlikely, but the fact that you can prevent it by running a node makes development of this kind of attack not interesting or fruitful.
+Granted, this is very unlikely, but the fact that you can prevent it by running a node makes the development of this kind of attack not interesting or fruitful.
 What actually happens with this attack?
 The scammer somehow gets your Bitcoin Wallet to read the wrong blockchain from a malicious node.
 He moves supposed bitcoin on THAT blockchain, not the real one, and your wallet thinks you’ve been paid.